awsdocs/ec2-image-builder-user-guide/doc_source/start-build-container-pipeline.md

    1. Scroll down to the **Selected components** list, to see that there are at least two results\.

    1. Newly added components might not have their versioning expanded\.
-To expand **Versioning options**, you can either choose the arrow next to **Versioning options**, or you can toggle the **Expand versioning** switch off and on to expand versioning for all of the selected components\.
+To expand **Versioning options**, you can either choose the arrow next to **Versioning options**, or you can toggle the **Expand all** switch off and on to expand versioning for all of the selected components\.

    1. Choose one of the components, and drag it up or down to change the order in which the components will run\.